Chelsea Joy Eats

 A perfect leftover ham recipe

-Whether you've got leftover ham on hand from an Easter meal or you just like ham, sauteed collard greens are a great way to repurpose those leftovers into a simple new meal.
+Whether you've got ham leftover from a holiday meal or you just like ham, sautéed collard greens are a great way to repurpose those leftovers into a simple new meal.

 With 2 cups of ham and 6 whopping cups of collard greens, I consider this more of a side dish than a meal.